Mexican prairie dog: Ecology

-Regions in northern Mexico where Cynomys mexicanus is found.

 Mexican prairie dogs acquire all of their water from plants.
 Although they are mainly herbivores, they have been known to eat insects.
-Predators include bobcats, foxes, eagles, hawks, snakes, and weasels.
+Predators include cougars, bobcats, gray foxes, golden eagles, hawks (such as peregrine falcons, prairie falcons and northern goshawks), and a variety of rattlesnakes (such as western diamondback rattlesnakes, green rattlesnakes, black-tailed rattlesnakes, Tamaulipan rock rattlesnakes, twin-spotted rattlesnakes, Mojave rattlesnakes, and Totonacan rattlesnakes).

 Mexican prairie dogs live in excavated colonies, referred to as "towns", which they dig for shelter and protection.
 A typical town has a funnel-like entrance that slants down into a corridor up to 100 ft long, with side chambers for storage and nesting.
 It has been found that some chambers in these burrows serve specific purposes such as nurseries for new mothers and their young.
 Prairie dogs have strong muscles in their arms which allow them to dig through the often dense dirt of their habitats.
 They have even been found to use their teeth to dig, although this is less common.
 Towns can contain hundreds of animals, but generally have fewer than 50, with a single alpha male.

 Mexican prairie dogs hibernate and have a shorter mating season, which generally lasts from January to April.
 After one month's gestation, females give birth to one litter per year, with an average of four hairless pups.
 They are born with their eyes closed and use their tails as visual aids until they can see, about 40 days after birth.
 Weaning occurs during late May and early June, when yearlings may break away from the burrow.
 Pups leave their mothers by the fall.

 As they grow older, young play fighting games that involve biting, hissing, and tackling.
 They reach sexual maturity after one year, with a lifespan of 3–5 years; adults weigh about 1 kg and are 14–17 in long, and males are larger than females.
 Their coloring is tan, with darker ears and a lighter belly.
 Mexican prairie dogs also have a black coloring on the end of their tails.

 Prairie dogs have one of the most sophisticated languages in the animal world—a system of high-pitched yips and barks.
 In fact, their noises is how they got their name, due to the resemblance to dog barks.
 They can run up to 35 mph.
 As a consequence, their defense mechanism is to sound the alarm, and get away quickly.